A Positive Quote for Now

 Picture related to the title of the story

-With permission, I have extracted this picture-quote from The Forgotten Commandment.
+With permission, I've extracted this picture-quote from The Forgotten Commandment.
 All rights reserved worldwide.

-My mother carried me in her womb for nine good months.
-Then she endured a lot of pain when she was giving birth to me on 31st December 1987.
-Had she been careless in her pregnancy and during my birth, I wouldn't be bursting with health as I am now.
+Mum carried me in her womb for nine months, and then endured a lot of pain when giving birth to me.
+Had she been careless in her pregnancy and childbirth, I wouldn't be bursting with health as I'm now.

-When I grew old enough to feed and bathe myself, my mother ensured I had proper clothes to wear and food on the table.
+When I grew old enough to feed and bathe myself, she ensured I had proper clothes to wear and food on the table.
 Day after day, I watched her wake up in the morning to go run her shop in my hometown of Kiserian.
-Thanks to her efforts, I never went begging for money in the streets.

-My father, a freelance accountant, has also played a pivotal role in my life.
-When I was in primary school, he tutored me in math right from Standard 1 so that I could excel in school.
-He also encouraged me to read novels and write compositions.
-I think that was why I grew up wanting to be a writer.
+Dad, a freelance accountant, has also played a pivotal role in my life.
+He gave me home lessons when I was in primary school and encouraged me to read novels and write compositions.

-When I was pursuing my high school education at Starehe Boys' Centre, my father came to school regularly to check on me and then leave me with some pocket money.
+When I was in high school, he came to check on me and gave me pocket money.
 He was so proud of me when I scored an 'A' in KCSE exams that he bought me a quality polo shirt as a reward.

-Because I am now more tech-savvy than my parents, I am usually their go-to guy when they get stuck on their smartphones, especially my mother.
-I often help them because I feel it's the best way I can repay them for all they have done for me.
+Because I'm more tech-savvy than them, I'm usually their go-to guy when they get stuck with their smartphones.
+I often help them because it's the best way I can repay them for all they have done for me.

 ---------------------------------------------------------------------